-The company is licensed and managed in the Cayman Islands to reinsure risks from the issuing insurance company, Zurich North America, that is licensed and provides coverage in the United States.
-The types of coverage underwritten by Affinity are Workers’ Compensation, General Liability, and Automobile Liability.
+Affinity Insurance Ltd. (Affinity) is licensed and managed in the Cayman Islands to reinsure risks from the issuing insurance company, Zurich North America, that is licensed and provides coverage in the United States.
+The coverages reinsured by Affinity are Workers’ Compensation, General Liability, and Automobile Liability.

 Each shareholder is entitled to appoint a director to the Affinity Board of Directors.
 Every shareholder, regardless of premium size, has one vote.
 A simple majority governs.
-Affinity shareholder responsibilities include controlling losses, participating in board meetings, and educating other high quality companies about the captive concept.
+Affinity shareholder responsibilities include controlling losses and participating in board meetings; shareholders are also encouraged to educate other high quality companies about the captive concept.
 Management strength lies in a strong committee structure and the individual involvement of all directors during frequent meetings held both in the Cayman Islands and other locations outside the United States.
 Presently, the committees and their primary responsibilities are:

 - Executive - Comprised of officers, committee chairpersons, and designated members at large.
 Focus is to develop long-range plans for the Company based on strategic analysis.

 - Finance - Reviews the Company’s interim and audited financial statements and monitors each member’s compliance with its financial obligations to the company.
 Also advises the Board on policies for the investment of the company’s assets.

 - Underwriting - Advises the Board on desirable risks to be assumed and ensures that these risks are adequately underwritten.